History and impact

 Legal status in King County, Washington

-Public and private landowners are not generally required to control infestations of Scotch broom that occur on their property in King County, Washington, with the exception of the highway right-of-way of I-90 east of mile post 34 and on the right-of-way of Highway 2 where it dips down into King County before crossing Stevens Pass, in order to reduce its spread to neighboring Kittitas and Chelan Counties.
-Scotch broom is a Class B Noxious Weed in Washington, first listed in 1988.
-It has not been designated for required control in the county by the Washington State Noxious Weed Control Board, but it has been selected for required control in the limited area described above by the King County Noxious Weed Control Board.
-Because control is not generally required in the county, it is on the list of Non-Regulated Noxious Weeds in King County.
+Public and private landowners are required to control infestations of yellow hawkweed on their property in King County.
+Yellow hawkweed, on the state list since before 1988, is a Class B Noxious Weed in Washington in the group of hawkweeds known as meadow hawkweeds (in the subgenus Pilosella).
+Meadow hawkweeds are designated for required control in King County by the Washington State Noxious Weed Control Board and as a group are on the list of of Regulated Class B Noxious Weeds in King County.
 For more information, see Noxious Weed Lists and Laws or visit the website of the Washington State Noxious Weed Control Board.

 What to do if you find this plant in King County, Washington